Contents

 🐛 Pests and diseases

-Forget-me-nots grow best in partial shade or dappled sunlight.
-They appreciate some morning or late-day sun but dislike intense afternoon heat.
-In cooler climates, they can handle full sun if the soil stays moist.
-In hotter regions, too much direct sun will stress the plants, so a shaded or semi-shaded spot is ideal to keep them blooming longer.
+Forget-me-nots grow best in partial shade or dappled light.
+They handle some morning sun and usually appreciate shade in the afternoon.
+In cooler climates, they can grow in full sun if the soil stays moist.
+In hotter regions, too much direct sun stresses the plants and shortens the bloom period.

 Interesting tips

-- Plant forget-me-nots under deciduous shrubs or trees (like hydrangeas) so they bloom in early spring before the larger plants leaf out, then naturally die back as shade increases.
+• Plant forget-me-nots under deciduous shrubs or trees (like hydrangeas) so they bloom before the canopy fills in.

-- Pair forget-me-nots with spring bulbs such as tulips and daffodils.
-The low blanket of blue flowers creates a beautiful contrast and hides the fading bulb foliage after the bulbs bloom.
+• Pair forget-me-nots with spring bulbs such as tulips and daffodils.
+The blue flowers help cover fading bulb foliage.

-- In USDA Zone 9 and warmer, treat forget-me-nots as cool-season annuals.
-Sow the seeds in fall or winter so that they establish and bloom during the mild spring weather, then remove them before the hottest summer months.
+• In USDA Zone 9 and warmer, grow forget-me-nots as cool-season annuals.
+Sow in fall or winter for spring flowers, then remove plants as heat builds.